 There is a reason every platform nowadays asks the user to set up their passwords.
 The aim is to keep the personal data that could affect the user in any way to be safe.

 Outlook is one of the most popular and trustworthy platforms used all over the world and for each account you create on the Outlook you will be asked to provide passwords.
 However, the passwords can be changed later as per the convenience of the users.
 Although many people have learned technology as it comes, a lot of people still struggle with many things such as changing their Outlook passwords.
-In this blog, we will teach you the top three ways to change your passwords in Outlook.
+In this blog, we will teach you the top three ways to change Outlook password.

-It is not necessary to change your passwords very often.
-Though, it is prescribed by some people that you change your passwords within 60 to 90 days.
+It is not necessary to Change Outlook password very often.
+Though, it is prescribed by some people that you change passwords within 60 to 90 days.
 Keeping track of the passwords and remembering the last saved password can be difficult which is why we recommend the user choose whether they want to keep the password the same or change it every once in a while.

 Although it is the user’s choice whether they change their passwords after some time or not, there can be situations such as mentioned below when you will have to change it.